embedded4ever/KacoInverterTest-ReadTool/README.md

 - If you want to use the program for testing purposes, activate the start simulate.
 The program will start printing fake data in the correct format, according to the incoming query request.

+- Creates a file named LogFile.txt in the file path where the program is running.
+Incoming data is logged in this file.

     ![Screen1](Screen1.JPG)